noah-be/DeepMode/template_contributing-guide.md

 * {Contribution type 2}
 * {Contribution type 3}

-## {Project Name} overview
+## DeepMode overview

-The purpose of the {Project Name} is to {describe your project's objectives or provide an external link to an introductory document, such as the project's README file}.
+The purpose of the DeepMode is to {describe your project's objectives or provide an external link to an introductory document, such as the project's README file}.

 ## Ground rules

 Before contributing, read our {link to the Code of Conduct} to learn more about our community guidelines and expectations.

-## Community engagement

-Refer to the following channels to connect with fellow contributors or to stay up-to-date with news about the {Project Name}:

-* Join our project contributors on {name and link to online chat}.
-* Participate in our project meetings on {specify the day of the week and cadence} at {specify time and timezone}, where you can provide a status update or raise questions and concerns about your contributions.
-Use the following link to join: {link to online meeting space}
-* Stay updated on the latest news and changes to the project by signing up to receive our newsletter.
-Sign up with the following link: {link to the sign-up page for the newsletter}

 ## Share ideas